sruthi-bopparthi/waph-bopparsr/labs/lab4/README.md

 ### b) Session Hijacking Attacks

 In the conducted session hijacking simulation, I logged in to the web application on one browser, manually copied the session ID, and pasted it into another browser.
 The process was documented with screenshots, illustrating the steps involved in the session hijacking attack.
-This hands-on exercise provided a practical understanding of the potential security risks associated with session management and emphasized the importance of implementing protective measures in web applications.
+This practical exercise highlighted the significance of incorporating security controls in web applications and gave a realistic grasp of the possible security issues related to session management.

 ![Session is copied to another browser](Images/BeforeAttack.png)